frank184/ratable/README.md

 # Ratable

-A simple gem that provides a framework to build a rating system, JQuery Raty and some default views.
+A simple gem that provides a lightweight framework for building a rating systems and includes the JQuery Raty library from https://github.com/wbotelhos/raty.

 ### Todo